 After griddling up the thick slices of French toast and drenching it with syrup, I was in comfort food heaven.
 The pumpkin flavor shines through without being too intense.
 It’s a nice change from regular French toast and perfect for fall.

-This homemade french toast makes about eight slices and I took half and froze them.
+This pumpkin pie-flavored french toast makes about eight slices and I took half and froze them.
 On busy mornings, I pop a slice into the toaster for my daughter and I feel good knowing she has a home-cooked breakfast but I don’t have to do any home-cooking at 7am.
 Score.

 For this homemade french toast recipe, you’ll need: